MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 For example, in the APAC region, assume Contoso has multiple offices in different countries.
 For many countries, switching to SIP is not possible belcause the company still has TDM trunks in many local branch offices.
 Centralization of the TDM trunks is not an option in the APAC region.
 Moreover, there are more than fifty Contoso branch offices across the APAC region with hundreds of gateways (SBCs).

 To build a solution where PSTN services are provided in all local branch offices in the APAC region where centralization of the TDM trunks is not an option, the Contoso administrator pairs one regional SBC in Singapore as the proxy SBC to the Direct Routing service.
-Direct connection between local branch offices is bad, but there is a good connection between each local branch office and regional SBC in Singapore.
+The direct connection between the local branch offices is not good, but there is a good connection between each local branch office and the regional SBC in Singapore.
 For the regional SBC, the administrator chooses ‘Always Bypass’ mode, and for the local downstream SBCs, the administrator chooses ‘Only For Local Users’ mode.

 The following describes two scenarios: